-- Frequency: I want it to be delivered daily, preferably in the morning.
+• Frequency: I want it delivered daily, preferably in the morning.

-- Format: I prefer a format that includes a catchy headline, a brief summary of the article, and a link to the website if I want to read more.
+• Format: I prefer a format that includes a catchy headline, a brief article summary, and a link to the website if I want to read more.
 Plus, I want an appealing look and feel, with relevant imagery.

 List of the Best Email Newsletters

-Following is a list of the best email newsletters that provide a digest of the day’s news right to your inbox.
-Also, many of the top companies have companion apps that delivers similar content.
+Following is a list of the best email newsletters that digest the day’s news right to your inbox.
+Also, many of the top companies have companion apps that deliver similar content.

 Morning Brew

-- Next, the content is relevant to current events and is varied from one day to the next.
+• Next, the content is relevant to current events and varies daily.

-- The article summaries are succinct and well-written, with a pinch of humor.
-Some newsletters overdo this, but the Morning Brew manages to get it just right.
+• The article summaries are succinct and well-written, with a pinch of humor.
+Some newsletters overdo this, but Morning Brew manages to get it right.

-- It is a quick read.
-Usually, it takes me less than a minute to scan through the entire newsletter, maybe more if I decide to dig into a particular article summary.
+• It is a quick read.
+Usually, it takes me less than a minute to scan through the entire newsletter, maybe more if I dig into a particular article summary.
 Often, I pick up something new and interesting to bookmark or dive deeper into later.
 Morning Brew has become the only newsletter that I read every day.

 Overall, this one is well worth your time.
-If you’re looking to subscribe to just one, this is my top recommendation.
+This is my top recommendation if you want to subscribe to just one.
 Sign up here and get it delivered to your inbox today.
 You’ll be glad you did.

 NextDraft

 Next on the list of the best email newsletters is a daily publication called NextDraft.
 NextDraft used to be my favorite newsletter until Morning Brew came along.
-Each day, author Dave Pell visits 75+ websites and then summarizes “the day’s 10 most fascinating news items”.
-The content is intended to help keep you in the know about what’s going on in the world.
+Author Dave Pell visits 75+ websites daily and summarizes “the day’s 10 most fascinating news items”.
+The content is intended to help you know what’s happening worldwide.
 Each daily issue provides a clear and concise briefing on the hottest topics.
-Plus, everything from the headlines to the article summaries is written in a clever and humorous manner.
+Everything from the headlines to the article summaries is written cleverly and humorously.

 What I like about it: The succinct stories, news summaries, and humor.
-Reading it allows me to quickly stay in touch with hot topics and be entertained at the same time.
-The catchy headlines and quirky perspective help me remember the article details more effectively.
+Reading it lets me quickly stay in touch with hot topics and be entertained simultaneously.
+The catchy headlines and quirky perspective help me remember the article’s details more effectively.

 If you’re looking for a quality newsletter, sign up for NextDraft, it is one of the best.